 Having a niche also helps you target a specific customer.
 If you are hoping to grow a business, there is probably a limited variety of what you sell or what your services are and having a niche will help you narrow down your potential clients.

 If you want to turn your blog into a business, then you should start your blog in the right way.
-That means paying a little more to get better quality and scalability.
+That often means paying a little more to get better quality and scalability.

-Some free blogging platforms while easy to use, don’t offer the same bandwidth or design capabilities as that of a paid for hosting site.
+Some free blogging platforms while easy to use, don’t offer the same bandwidth or design capabilities as that of a paid-for hosting site.

 They have a variety of gorgeous, FREE themes that you can use or you can download additional themes if you want a layout that stands out from the crowd.

 The types of images you use will definitely depend on the type of business that you have.
-For example, if you rung a photography business, it’s kind of a no-brainer that you should have beautifully stunning photos in your posts.
+For example, if you run a photography business, it’s kind of a no-brainer that you should have beautifully stunning photos in your posts.

 The best online source for creating gorgeous, clean graphics is Canva.
 They have a wide variety of sizes and make creating graphics extremely easy.
-Even if you’re not a graphic designer.

 The one thing most bloggers regret not doing sooner is creating an email list.
 All businesses can benefit from building a solid email list and running a blog is just one way to help you add more people to that list.